Private tenants

 Your tenancy agreement sets out your legal rights and responsibilities as a tenant.

-You’ll receive a copy of the agreement when you sign up to your tenancy and you should check the rights and responsibilities specific to your tenancy agreement.
-As it’s a legal document, you should keep it safe for future reference.
+You’ll receive a copy of the agreement when you sign up to your tenancy and you should check the specific rights and responsibilities listed.
+As it’s a legal document, you should keep it safe in case you need it in the future.

 Fixed-term tenancies

-A fixed-term tenancy lasts for an agreed number of years, usually one, two or three years.
-At the end of your tenancy, you’ll have the option to agree a new fixed-term tenancy, unless you’ve breached your tenancy agreement, or we need the property.
+A fixed-term tenancy lasts for an agreed number of years, usually one, two, or three years.
+At the end of your tenancy, you may have the option to agree a new fixed-term tenancy.

 Periodic tenancies

 If a further fixed term isn’t agreed at the end of your tenancy, you’ll automatically move to a periodic tenancy.
-These are month-to-month contracts retaining the terms of your previous agreement, but without the security of a fixed-term tenancy.
+These are month-to-month contracts based on the terms of your previous agreement, but without the security of a fixed-term tenancy.

 Joint tenancies

 A joint tenancy allows more than one person to rent a home.
-Under a joint tenancy, a single rent is paid for the property and all the named tenants hold the property equally with joint rights and responsibilities.
-As such, a tenancy breach by one person results in a breach by all the tenants.
+Under a joint tenancy, a single rent is paid and all the named tenants have joint rights and responsibilities.
+This means that if there's a breach by one person, it results in a breach by all tenants.

 Rights and responsibilities